hannesm/platform-blog/Signing-the-opam-repository.md

 is not initially required to sign a delegation, but is, consistently, required for any change to an existing, signed delegation.

-Compiler signature files `<version>+<patch>.signature` are similar, with fields `compiler-files` containing checksums for `<version>+<patch>.*`, the same field `archive:` and an additional optional field `patches:`, containing the sizes and hashes of upstream patches used by this compiler.

 If the delegation or signature can't be validated, the package or compiler is ignored.
 If any file doesn't correspond to its size or hashes, it is ignored as well.
 Any file not mentioned in the signature file is ignored.

 ## Snapshots and linearity

 ### Main snapshot role

-The snapshot key automatically adds a `signed` annotated tag to the top of the served branch of the repository.
-This tag contains the commit-hash and the current timestamp, effectively ensuring freshness and consistency of the full repository.
+The snapshot key automatically adds a `snapshot` file to the top of the git repository.
 This protects against mix-and-match, rollback and freeze attacks.

-The `signed` annotated tag is deleted and recreated by the snapshot bot, after checking the validity of the update, periodically and after each change.
+The `snapshot` file is rolled back (reverted) and recreated by the snapshot bot, after checking the validity of the update, periodically and after each change.

+Each client locally reverts its repository to HEAD~1, and bases incoming changes on top of that repository.

 ### Linearity